 4. Serve this salad with my Powerful Anti-Inflammatory Salad Dressing.

 *If you are someone who should not be eating a nightshade food, leave out the bell pepper.

 Alkaline Nutritional Tip: Did you know that Spinach, Celery, Parsley, Arugula, Bell pepper, and Beets are all alkaline-forming.

-1. Blend all above ingredients in a Blender.
+- Blend all of the above ingredients in a Blender.

-Pour this salad dressing on of the Powerful Anti-Inflammatory Salad with its 4 anti-inflammatory foods and you will be in this one meal be eating 8 anti-inflammatory foods.
+- Pour this salad dressing on the Powerful Anti-Inflammatory Salad with it's 4 anti-inflammatory foods and you will be eating 8 anti-inflammatory foods in one meal.

 Powerful Anti-Inflammatory Vegetable Stew

 This is a very nutritious stew and it has 4 of the 12 Top Anti-Inflammatory Foods!
 It is a tasty and easy stew to make.

 2 Tbsp Coconut Oil

 1 tsp Cumin